 - Low-priced clinics: May use counterfeit instruments + trainee doctors + no post-treatment support

-⚠️ A painful lesson: In 2021, a Taiwanese customer paid 1.8 million Korean won for a “Thermage” treatment, but the clinic used counterfeit equipment.
-Not only was the treatment ineffective, it also caused skin burns.
+⚠️ A painful lesson: In 2021, a Taiwanese customer paid 1.8 million Korean won for a “Thermage” treatment, only to find that the clinic used counterfeit equipment.
+Not only was the treatment ineffective, but it also caused skin burns.
 In the end, the clinic closed down and disappeared, leaving the customer to suffer the consequences.

-1.2 Linguistic pitfalls: “Chinese-speaking service” does not necessarily mean “the staff understand Chinese”
+1.2 Linguistic pitfalls: “Chinese-speaking service” does not necessarily mean “understanding Chinese”

 Many clinics claim to offer “Chinese-language services,” but the reality is:

-- Option A: They hire recently graduated Chinese language students who have no knowledge of medical terminology.
+- Case A: They hire freshly graduated Chinese language students who have no knowledge of medical terminology.

-- Option B: They use translation software, which results in translations like “filling” being translated as “filling up”.
+- Case B: They use translation software, which results in phrases like “filling” being translated as “filling up” instead of “filling.”

-- Option C: intermediaries charge high commissions and never tell you the real prices.
+- Case C: intermediaries charge high commissions and never tell you the real prices.

 My advice: Choose a clinic that has professional Chinese-speaking consultants in the field of cosmetic surgery.
-They understand both Chinese and medical terminology, which is essential to helping you avoid pitfalls.
+They understand both Chinese and medical terms, which is essential to helping you avoid pitfalls.

-1.3 The exchange rate of the Korean won in 2026: Is now a good time to buy?
+1.3 The Korean won exchange rate in 2026: Is now a good time to buy?

 In 2026, the exchange rate between the Korean won and the Taiwanese dollar will be approximately: